HoffsMH/ex-tl/taskell.md

 ## Warm

 - investigate what would be needed to get syncthing into TL and whether or not it would be worth it
-- investigate getting all systemctl work in bootstrap into tl
-    * [ ] restic backup
-    * [ ] syncthing
-    * [ ] cpupower
-- What happens when restic is run and nothing left to backup?
 - somehow I am trying to do stuff to a tar file and its empty before I have appended a sha to the tar name???
 - makes a scratch new capture file for a given topic and opens subl to that file
 - conky setup to tl